swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

 Consider also the impact on library adopters of those features.
 Can adopting this feature in a library break source or ABI compatibility for users of the library?
-If a library adopts the feature, can it be *un*-adopted later withour breaking source or ABI compatibility?
+If a library adopts the feature, can it be *un*-adopted later without breaking source or ABI compatibility?
 Will package authors be able to selectively adopt this feature depending on the tools version available, or will it require bumping the minimum tools version required by the package?